jnoms/SAT/README.md

 1) cluster_ID: ID of the cluster, starting at 1.
 A lower number indicates a larger cluster
 2) cluster_rep: The name of the structure that is the cluster representative chosen by foldseek
 3) cluster_count: The number of structures in the cluster.

+**IMPORTANT**: If you use the same foldseek cluster tsv file on multiple separate foldseek alignment files, the cluster_ID's are **NOT** guarenteed to be consistent (although the cluster representatives will be).
+This is because there may be differing numbers of alignments in different alignment files.
+Highly recommend to use `aln_merge` to merge multiple alignment files prior to using this script.
 <!-- RICH-CODEX hide_command: true -->
 ![`poetry run .github/tmp/sat_codex.py aln_add_clusters -h`](.github/img/aln_add_clusters.png)